 What’s the best advice you ever got?
 It was from Neil Gaiman, when I was recording the audiobook.
 The producers wanted a professional reader.
 My voice kept tearing.
 I texted Neil, any advice?
 He said, “Pretend to be someone who good at reading.”
 That was it.
 And it worked.

-An emotional and inspiring ending to the last WordCamp in Mission Bay.
+An emotional and inspiring ending to the last WordCamp in Mission Bay in the Bay Area.
 After this, it was time to say goodbye to everyone and head back home.

 Why You Should Attend A Local WordCamp